Which store has the best deals on HDMI cables? Which Web site has the best selection? Which HDMI cable is right for your TV?

 Price: $3.50 (six-foot high speed)

 Amazon: With Amazon Prime you get free two-day shipping.
 Even if you're not a Prime member, its selection is good, as are its prices.
 The Amazon Basics line of cables have a 5/5 customer rating, and you can get two 2-meter high-speed cables with Ethernet for $10.
-However, if you're willing to risk some seriously no-name cables, you can get two high-speed cables for less than $5.
+However, if you're willing to risk some seriously no-name cables, you can get a 2-meter cables for less than $3.

 NewEgg: I've never bought cables from here, but I have bought computer parts.
 No issues as I recall.